mmcdermott/MEDS_trajectory_evaluation/README.md

 > Using this relaxation does _not_ mean that predictions are made over task samples that failed to meet the
 > task criteria (with respect to their real data).
 Rather, it just means that generated trajectories will not
 > be discarded on the basis of failing to meet post-input window inclusion/exclusion criteria.

-This relaxation can be applied in several variants:

-1. Remove all inclusion/exclusion criteria.
-2. Remove all post-target window inclusion/exclusion criteria (e.g., remove censoring protections).

 ##### On Example 1: In Hospital Mortality